What is the primary reason that different colors of light can be seen when light passes through a prism?

 Enhance your expertise with the Navy Electricity and Electronics Training Series (NEETS) Module 10 Test.
 Engage with multiple-choice questions and gain a deeper understanding of electronics fundamentals crucial for your Navy advancement.
 Prepare confidently for your examination!

-The primary reason that different colors of light can be seen when light passes through a prism is due to refraction.
-When light enters the prism, it changes speed as it moves from air (a less dense medium) into the glass (a denser medium).
-This change in speed causes the light to bend, or refract, at different angles depending on its wavelength.
-Each color in the visible spectrum has a different wavelength; shorter wavelengths (like blue and violet) bend more than longer wavelengths (like red).
-As a result, the various colors spread out into a spectrum, allowing us to see the distinct colors produced by the refraction of light.
+The primary reason that different colors of light can be seen when light passes through a prism is refraction.
+When light enters a prism, its speed changes due to the difference in density between air and the material of the prism.
+This change in speed causes the light to bend, or refract.
+Each color in the visible spectrum has a different wavelength and, consequently, a different degree of bending.

 Subscribe